lislia423/Conway/README.md

 ## Creative Portion (15 points) ###

 * Player can manipulate game speed (5 points)
-* Player can manually create their own gameboard (10 points)
+* Player can manually create their own gameboard by clicking on individual board pieces (10 points)

+Checked off by Andrew